-2.1.1.1.3 Outcomes of the String Similarity Review
+2.2.1.1.3 Outcomes of the String Similarity Review

-An application that fails the string similarity review and is found too similar to an existing TLD will not pass the Initial Evaluation, and no further reviews will be available.
+An application that fails the string similarity review due to similarity to an existing TLD will not pass the Initial Evaluation, and no further reviews will be available.
+Where an application does not pass the string similarity review, the applicant will be notified as soon as the review is completed.